ROCm/MIVisionX/README.md

 * GPU: [GFX7 or above](https://rocm.github.io/hardware.html) [optional]
 * APU: Carrizo or above [optional]

-**Note:** Some modules in MIVisionX can be build for CPU only.
+**Note:** Some modules in MIVisionX can be built for CPU only.
 To take advantage of advanced features and modules we recommend using AMD GPUs or AMD APUs.

 ### Windows
 * Windows 10